“Riddles”……by Robert M. Katzman

 “That big thing fell on me.
 I still have the scar.
 No thanks.”

 But I still cared.
+There was so much of me in it.
+So much heart.
 Too late.
 Time and space had run out on the old wooden toy.

 I went back to the nearly empty old house.
 Riddles sat near the door, his mirrored eyes watching me as I carried still more boxes of things out to my van.
 I imagined it was waiting, expectantly, for its own turn to be loaded into my van to go to its new home, or garage.